autokitteh/samples/purrr/README.md

 merging pull requests.

 - Integrates GitHub and Slack seamlessly and efficiently
-- Provides real-time, relevant, informative, and bidirectional updates
+- Provides real-time, relevant, informative, 2-way updates
 - Enables better collaboration and faster execution

 No more: